openlabs/nereid/docs/locale.rst

 .. tip::

-   The application needs to be restarted if it is already running for the URL changes to get effect.
+   The application needs to be restarted if it is already running for the URL changes to take effect.

 Pro-Tip: Migrating from Single Locale to Multiple Locales
 ---------------------------------------------------------